danielepantaleone/ioq3-UrT/README.md

 * fixed `stopserverdemo` command being executed on non-dedicated servers
 * replaced auth ban message with something understandable
 * unlocked `sv_fps` cvar from game module constraint
-* use of the new pure list system by default: removes compatibility qith Q3A clients
+* use of the new pure list system by default: removes compatibility with Q3A clients

 ### *Client*